What is DesignOps?

-- It helps product managers to clear or avoid hold ups and delays that arise due to non alignment of schedules between design and engineering or development teams.
-It ensures coordination of schedules and releases so that all the processes are on track.
+- It enables product managers to clear or avoid hold-ups and delays that arise due to non-alignment of schedules between design and engineering or development teams.
+It ensures the coordination of plans and releases so that all the processes are on track.

 - It facilitates the effective allocation of staff and capital for all the design projects.
-The design ops manager has to figure out the number of designers required for a project, manage the release schedules.
+The design ops manager has to determine the number of designers required for a project and manage the release schedules.

-- Through design ops the weaknesses and hindrances can be ironed out more efficiently.
+- Through design ops, you can tackle the weaknesses efficiently.

 Elements of design operations